Ultimate Guide to Choosing Your Bridesmaids

 Brainstorm ideas for themes, dates, and locations for pre-wedding events.

 Get ready to be showered with suggestions from the moment your bridesmaids say yes.
-If they have been following your relationship closely, they probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.
+They probably knew he was going to pop the question anytime, and they might have some great fun ideas ready to wow you.

 Rules to Follow